UKON09/preprocessing-CHB-MIT-dataset/README.md

 ### 3. Configure `config.toml`
 Critical configurations in `config.toml`:

-❗ First, compile seizure event information into a `.csv` file with the following header:
+❗ First, compile seizure event information into a `.csv` template as following  (space between English latter and comma or number and comma is not expected):
 ```csv
 file, num, start, end, duration
 chb06_01, 1, 1724, 1738, 14